usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 Two related keys, consisting of a public key and a private key, that are used to perform complementary operations such as encryption and decryption or signature verification and generation.

 #### Attack
-An attempt by an unauthorized entity to fool a verifier or a RP into believing that the unauthorized individual in question is the subscriber.
+An attempt by an unauthorized entity to fool a verifier or an RP into believing that the unauthorized individual in question is the subscriber.

 #### Attacker
 A party who acts with malicious intent to compromise a system.